Form Submission please use the following email

-Adult Day Care (ADC) Application - Adult Day Care facilities are licensed by the Office of Long-Term Care (OLTC) to provide care and supervision to meet the needs of four or more adults who have functional impairments for periods of less than 24 hours but more than two hours per day, in a place other than the beneficiary's own homes.
-To be certified by the Division of Aging and Adult Services as a provider of adult day care services in Arkansas, a provider must be a person, corporation, partnership, association or organization licensed by the Arkansas Department of Human Services, Office of Long-Term Care as a long-term adult day care facility.
-Providers in the designated trade area cities in states that border Arkansas must be licensed and/or certified by the appropriate state agency as an Adult Day Care Facility.
+Adult Day Services (ADS) - Adult Day Services facilities are licensed by the Office of Long-Term Care (OLTC) to provide care and supervision to meet the needs of four or more adults who have functional impairments for periods of less than 24 hours but more than two hours per day, in a place other than the beneficiary's own homes.
+To be certified by the Division of Aging and Adult Services as a provider of adult day services in Arkansas, a provider must be a person, corporation, partnership, association or organization licensed by the Arkansas Department of Human Services, Office of Long-Term Care as a long-term adult day services facility.
+Providers in the designated trade area cities in states that border Arkansas must be licensed and/or certified by the appropriate state agency as an Adult Day Services Facility.
 Facilities wanting to be certified as a provider for these services should complete this application.

-Adult Day Health Care (ADHC) Application - To be certified by the Division of Aging and Adult Services as a provider of Adult Day Health services in Arkansas, a provider must be a person, corporation, partnership, association or organization licensed by Arkansas Department of Human Services, Office of Long-term Care as a long-term adult day health care facility.
+Adult Day Health Services (ADHS) - To be certified by the Division of Aging and Adult Services as a provider of Adult Day Health services in Arkansas, a provider must be a person, corporation, partnership, association or organization licensed by Arkansas Department of Human Services, Office of Long-term Care as a long-term adult day health care facility.
 Adult Day Health Care facilities are licensed to provide a continuing, organized program of rehabilitative, therapeutic and supportive health services, social services and activities to individuals who are functionally impaired and who, due to the severity of their functional impairment, are not capable of fully independent living.
-Adult Day Helath Care programs provide rehabilitative and health services directed toward meeting the health restoration and maintenance needs of the beneficiary that cannot be provided by adult day care programs.
-Facilities wanting to be certified as a provider for these services should complete this application.
+Adult Day Health Care programs provide rehabilitative and health services directed toward meeting the health restoration and maintenance needs of the beneficiary that cannot be provided by adult day care programs.
+Facilities wanting to be certified as a provider for these services should complete this application.--the Adult Family Home-Certification Packet Instructions 01-20-11 pdf is actually for this year 062016-- --the Adult Family Homes Certification Packet r 10-01-08 pdf is actually for this year 062016--

 Adult Family Home Certification Packet Instructions - This instruction booklet serves as a handy reference when completing forms and gathering documents required for completion of the certification process.